© Quantum Corporation. All rights reserved. | Page Feedback

 To learn more about how Quantum’s Q-Cloud Protect services can fit as part of your hybrid backup and disaster recovery strategy, contact Quantum today.

-Powered by the world’s fastest file system, StorNext® 5, the DXi-Series accelerates storage workflows and simplifies data protection like never before.
+Powered by one of the fastest high performance scale-out file systems, StorNext®, the DXi-Series accelerates storage workflows and simplifies data protection like never before.